Rule Builder.2025

 Reflection & What's Next

-It also showed me how much impact design can have in 0 to 1 environments when it shapes not just the interface, but also the workflow, scope, and shared understanding behind the product.
+It also showed me how much impact design can have in 0→1 environments, where the work extends past the interface into workflow, scope, and the shared understanding behind a product.

 Next, I’d define a lightweight measurement plan (adoption, rule error rate, time-to-change) and continue strengthening governance UX (approvals, versioning, rollback) to support sustainable business ownership.